Oops! Sorry!!

 Best Grow Lights for Seedlings

 When it comes to grow lights, there are basically two choices: Fluorescent and LED.
 Be sure to look for lights designated as "full" spectrum or "broad" spectrum since they are most effective for growing seedlings.
+If you look at the research, you'll find that fluorescent lights are good for growing seedlings, but LED's are better.

 If you already have T5 fluorescent lights (aka shop lights) at home, they should work just fine.
 For best results, you may want to combine a “warm” white tube with a “cool” white tube to get the full spectrum of light.